okta/okta-oidc-js/packages/oidc-middleware/README.md

 ## Getting started

+See [Upgrading](#upgrading) for information on updating to the latest version of the library.

-Installing the Okta Node JS OIDC MIddlware in your project is simple.
+Installing the Okta Node JS OIDC Middlware in your project is simple.

 ```sh
 # npm